dell/csm-docs/content/docs/getting-started/installation/openshift/powermax/csmoperator/_index.md

         ```
     * Check the status of the CR to verify if the driver installation is in the `Succeeded` state.
 If the status is not `Succeeded`, see the [Troubleshooting guide](../troubleshooting/#my-dell-csi-driver-install-failed-how-do-i-fix-it) for more information.

-10. - Refer for Volume Snapshot - https://github.com/dell/csi-powermax/tree/main/samples/volumesnapshotclass
+10. Refer [Volume Snapshot Class](https://github.com/dell/csi-powermax/tree/main/samples/volumesnapshotclass) and [Storage Class](https://github.com/dell/csi-powermax/tree/main/samples/storageclass) for the sample files.
-    - Refer for Storage Class - https://github.com/dell/csi-powermax/tree/main/samples/storageclass

 ## Other features to enable
 ### Dynamic Logging Configuration